Hormonal therapy for prostate cancer

 The first time you have one of these drugs, it can cause a temporary increase in testosterone.
 This can make any symptoms worse for a short time.
 This is sometimes called tumour flare.
-To prevent this, your doctor usually asks you to take an anti-androgen drug.
+To prevent this, your doctor usually asks you to take an anti-androgen drug, such as bicalutamide (Casodex®).
 You take it for a short time before and after starting the LHRH agonist.

 These drugs stop testosterone from reaching the cancer cells.
 You take them as tablets.

-Some men may have anti-androgen drugs with radiotherapy instead of having an LHRH agonist with radiotherapy.
-Or you may have an anti-androgen before and after the first injection of a LHRH agonist, to prevent any symptoms getting temporarily worse (tumour flare).
+You may have anti-androgen drugs with radiotherapy, instead of an LHRH agonist.
+Or you may have an anti-androgen before and after the first injection of a LHRH agonist.
+This is to prevent any symptoms getting temporarily worse (tumour flare).